t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

   * Terms: Configuration, discovery, enrollment, onboarding, provisioning, registration,
   * Players: Client, Device, Manager, Manufacturer, Owner, Peer, Server, User
-  * Initial beliefs assumed in the device: The device needs to be associated with an owner in the onboarding process and then go through the provisioning process before being considered as trustworty.
+  * Initial beliefs assumed in the device: The device needs to be associated with an owner in the onboarding process and then go through the provisioning process before being considered as trustworthy.
   * Processes: Onboarding, provisioning.
   * Beliefs imparted to the device after protocol execution: In the provisioning phase the device receives the necessary credentials to interact with provisioning services and any other services or devices that are part of the normal operation of the device.